radioactiveAHM/cf-scanner/README.md

  "DownloadTest": {
     "Enable": false, // Enable the download speed test.
     "Url": "https://speed.cloudflare.com/__down?bytes=10000000", // Target URL for download.
+    "SNI": "cp.cloudflare.com", // The SNI value to use during the TLS handshake for DownloadTest.
     "TargetBytes": 5000000, // Expected data in bytes; if not met, report as JAMMED.
     "Timeout": 5000 // Timeout duration in milliseconds before aborting the download.
  }